Year of Call: 2012

 Zahler has in-depth experience of banking litigation, having acted with Herbert Smith Freehills for the RBS Group defending actions brought by shareholder and investor groups regarding RBS’s £12bn rights issue in 2008.
 These actions, brought under the Financial Services and Markets Act 2000, challenged the information provided in relation to the RBS rights issue.
 This high profile case was believed to be the largest claim when it went through the English courts before reaching settlement shortly ahead of trial.

 Gany Holdings v Khan and others [2018] UKPC 21: acted with Stephenson Harwood LLP, led by Alan Boyle QC and Richard Wilson QC, for the successful respondents in a Privy Council appeal from the BVI concerning the vesting of trust assets and challenges to the exercise of trustees’ discretion under the rule in Re Hastings-Bass.
-The Privy Council clarified the correct approach to identifying beneficial interests arising from a gratuitous transfer of property and, in particular, the limited role presumptions should play in modern times.
-The Board also resolved the question left open by Pitt v Holt [2013] UKSC 26 as to whether it is necessary in order to set aside an exercise of discretion to show that the trustee ‘would’ or ‘might’ have acted differently had he not committed a breach of duty.
+The Privy Council clarified the correct approach to identifying beneficial interests arising from a gratuitous transfer of property as well as to challenges to the exercise of trustees’ discretion under the rule in Re Hastings-Bass.

 RBS litigation: acted with Herbert Smith Freehills LLP for the RBS Group defending actions brought by shareholder and investor groups regarding RBS’s £12bn rights issue in 2008.
 These actions, brought under the Financial Services and Markets Act 2000, challenged the information provided in relation to the RBS rights issue.
 This high profile case was believed to be the largest claim when it went through the English courts before reaching settlement shortly ahead of trial.